RoopeshSinghal/30-Days-30-SQL-Functions/Day 18: DATE_FORMAT().md

 SELECT DATE_FORMAT(date, format);
 ```
 • `date`: The date or datetime value to be formatted.
-• `format`: A string defining the format of the output.
+<br>• `format`: A string defining the format of the output.
 Common format specifiers include:
  ‣ `%Y`: Year (4 digits)
  ‣ `%m`: Month (2 digits)
  ‣ `%b`: Abbreviated month name